emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `5369`

-  Listening port used by RPC local service.<br/>
+  Listening port used by RPC local service.<br />
 Note that this config only takes effect when rpc.port_discovery is set to manual.